ch-king/HistoSlider/README.md

 --------------------------

-In order to ease the development process, the Qt Creator project `app.pro` is provided.
+In order to ease the development process, the Qt Creator project `histoslider.pro` is provided.
 You can open it to edit the UI files or to manage resources.
 Translations can be edited using Qt Linguist, part of the Qt SDK.
 In order to build the translations, you will need to have the `lrelease` command on your `PATH` or set its full path to the